MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Change history

+* draft-ietf-dnsop-svcb-https-02
+    * Added a Privacy Considerations section
+    * Adjusted resolution fallback description
+    * Clarified status of SvcParams in AliasMode
+    * Improved advice on zone structuring and use with Alt-Svc
+    * Improved examples, including a new Multi-CDN example
+    * Reorganized text on value-list parsing and SvcPriority
+    * Improved phrasing and other editorial improvements throughout

 * draft-ietf-dnsop-svcb-https-01
     * Added a "mandatory" SvcParamKey
     * Added the ability to indicate that a service does not exist